vantage-sh/docs.vantage.sh/docs/savings_planner.md

 ### Projected Savings Rate

 When calculating financial commitment discounts, Vantage uses the last full month of AWS Cost and Usage Reports to categorize the compute spend based on each AWS SKU.
 This allows Vantage to calculate the total cost (`cost_for_period`) for a given period per SKU.
-Vantage then uses the AWS API to obtain the hourly rate of the instance type (`hourly_rate`) and the discounted hourly rate (`discounted_rate`), dimensioned by type, term, and payment for the possible discounts.
+Vantage then uses the AWS API to obtain the hourly rate of the instance type (`sku_hourly_rate`) and the discounted hourly rate (`discounted_rate`), dimensioned by type, term, and payment for the possible discounts.

 The following values are calculated for each EC2, Fargate, and Lambda SKU and all discount dimensions (type, term, payment) based on data available from the AWS API.
 Total hours and instances per hour are calculated as follows: